Another cancer-fighting cabbage cousin.

 In early spring, we covered our cruciferous veggies with Easy Tunnel or AgriFabric.
 It worked really well to protect the plants from frost as well as to keep off cabbage critters like flea beetles and cabbage moths.

-This earthy tuber also comes in a beautiful purple color, which has been found to have four times the cancer-fighting glucosinate of the white or pale variety.
+This earthy tuber also comes in a beautiful purple color (see these on Amazon), which has been found to have more of the cancer-fighting glucosinolate than the white or pale variety.4)https://www.healwithfood.org/health-benefits/eating-kohlrabi-good-for-you.php

 Oh!
 And don’t forget to eat the kohlrabi greens too! 🙂